jcoro/TileBreaker/README.md

 The age range for the course is from around 10 years old and up, and the course can be easily altered to cover more or less material as needed.

-Lesson folders in each root folder contain an `index.html` file which students can view in a browser.
+Lesson folders in the root folder each contain an `index.html` file which students can open and view in a browser (Google Chrome Recommended).

 ## Implementation:
 Download the source files and place the root folder on each student's computer.